Ambulance response times

 From the introduction of the Category 2 targets in April 2018, both the average and 90th centile response time targets were not met until April and May 2020.
 This came alongside a fall in the number of Category 2 incidents following the onset of the Covid-19 pandemic, to a low of 323,047 incidents in May 2020 – 16% lower than in May 2019.

 Since then, Category 2 response times worsened considerably up until December 2022, which saw an average response time of 1 hour 33 minutes.
 The 90th centile response time was also the poorest on record during that month, at 3 hours 42 minutes.
 After December 2022, improvement occurred just as dramatically as the deterioration preceding it, but performance began worsening again towards the end of 2023.
-In December 2023, average response times had been brought down to 45 minutes 57 seconds.
-The average response times for Category 2 calls in 2023/24 (from April to December 2023), was 36 minutes 5 seconds, above the new objective of 30 minutes.
+In December 2023, average response times had been brought up to 45 minutes 57 seconds.
+The response times for Category 2 calls has slightly decreased since, reaching 30 minutes 22 seconds in April 2024.
+In May 2024, it crept up to 32 minutes and 44 seconds, and 90% of people were responded to within 1 hour 8 minutes.
+During the 2023/24 period (April 2023 to March 2024), the average response time for Category 2 calls was 36 minutes 15 seconds, above the new objective of 30 minutes.

 Ambulance response times to urgent situations